Skip to main content

 Cardio

 Cardio in older adults reduces mortality 25-35 percent and cardiovascular events 30-40 percent.
-The honest how the dose changes the result, modality selection, and what 60+ training actually looks like.
+The honest dose-response, modality selection, and what 60+ training actually looks like.

 The 60-second version